AML guidance for accountants

 Resources available to CCH subscribers include:

-- CCH Learning have run a free AML session with the DIA and have another session scheduled for September with TEO.
+- CCH Learning have run a free AML session with the DIA and further AML webinars in practice have been presented by TEO.

 - CCH’s iTrust and CCH Companies software has functionality for building customised AML letters and checklists, reporting on expired documents or by scheduled AML review date and provision for collected AML client due diligence documents to be stored with clients’ details.